Shunkei3/R-slides/z_misc/plan.md

   + loop functions
   + introduction to Monte Calro simulation

 + Day5: Write functions for more complicated Monte Carlo simulation
+  + When should you write a function?

+# Exercise problems: Idea

++ Ideas for Monte Calro Simulation
+  + Derive pi
+  + Measurement error problem
+  + (Weak) law of large numbers
+  + Unbiased estimator for the population mean
+  + Central limit theorem
-  +
+  + Heteroskedasticity robust estimator

++ Download data from USDA-NASS using `rnassqs`

 # Extra: